ffund/tcp-ip-essentials/lab-line-direct/fabric-intro-udp.md

 In this notebook you will:

-* Reserve resources for the experiment: two hosts connected by a router
+* Reserve resources for the experiment: two directly connected hosts
 * Configure your reserved resources
 * Access your reserved resources over SSH
 * Retrieve files saved on a FABRIC resources